In this tutorial I will learn you how to setup an Odoo.sh account, how to configure Odoo.sh and how to tests your code automatically with Odoo.sh.

 From this page you can directly connect to a test instance in order to test functionalities or ‘play’ with Odoo.

 When a test has failed (such as “INIT: Add demo module wit…” in my screenshot) you can click on the exclamation icon, next to the connect button, to see why your instance has failed:

 Tip: If you want to see the full log of the instance you can do this by clicking on the “…” icon at the top of a build and selecting “Logs”.
 From here you can download and view all logs.
 Alternatively you can also do this from the “Branches” page by clicking on the “Logs” menu.

 As Odoo.sh is very big and has a lot of options I’ve decided to split the content in two tutorials.
 Because of this the first blog post, this one, is only about basic operations.
-I will soon publish a second tutorial about more advanced configuration and options.
+You can find a second tutorial about how to configure public and private submodules here.

 Odoo.sh is a very powerfull platform to use.
 Odoo has invested a lot of time into Odoo.sh and due to this it is an advanced system that allows you to quickly (and easily!) use test instances with Odoo.
 Thanks to Odoo.sh you no longer need your own runbot instance and complex hardware setup as you can get it all out of the box.